hligon35/BuddyBoard/README.md

 - Media uploads POST to `/api/media/upload`; S3 signing available via `/api/media/sign` in `src/Api.js`.
 - Link previews use `/api/link/preview?url=`.
 - Urgent memos are fetched on app start and acknowledged via `/api/urgent-memos/read`.

+Docker note

+- The `expo` service in `docker-compose.yml` installs project dependencies at container startup.
+If you customize the image/compose, keep that install step or Expo plugins (like `expo-notifications`) may fail to resolve.
 # BuddyBoard (React Native scaffold)

 This folder contains a scaffolded React Native (Expo) version of the BuddyBoard web app.
 It's an approximate, hybrid-native shell with placeholder screens and navigation mirroring the web app structure.
 This scaffold is not installed — run the included `setup.sh` or `setup.ps1` scripts after moving the directory to your target machine to install dependencies and initialize the project.